-If you suffer an accident, you may experience severe injuries that mean you are unable to work.
+If you suffer an injury from a truck accident, you may experience severe injuries that mean you are unable to work.
 Workers’ compensation benefits could be the solution to cover your medical bills and lost income.

 Are You an Employee or Independent Contractor?